CobaltFusion/DebugViewPP/README.md

 - save filters after changing instead of only at exit
 - moved filters out of sub-menu and add shortcut keys (try highlighting a word and pressing delete)
 - add basic support for tailing unicode logfiles (unicode characters are truncated)
+- fixed crash when saving files in UTC-n timezones

 Not new features, but often overlooked, see below for details
 - View->Process Colors, easy way to give evert process its own color!